This post will review the best areas to stay in Singapore, an exciting city state and trading hub in Southeast Asia

 Lloyd’s Inn – a comfortable Inn relatively close to the Orchard road and the Somerset MRT station.

 Bliss Hotel Singapore – a cozy hotel in Singapore’s Chinatown, with easy access to the MRT (Chinatown Station).

 Luxurious Hotels in Singapore

-Carlton Hotel Singapore – A sumptuous hotel at the very heart of Singapore, with easy MRT access (City Hall Station).
+Carlton Hotel Singapore – A sumptuous hotel at the very heart of the city, with easy MRT access (City Hall Station).

 PARKROYAL on Pickering – An excellent luxurious hotel in the surroundings of the Chinatown area.
 A short walk to the Chinatown MRT Station.

 If you ask experienced traveler he will tell you Singapore is quite expensive, especially compared with other Southeast Asian cities.
 But at the same time, it is cheaper than the majority of European cities.
 In recent years it is getting increasingly expensive.

 The budget traveler can expect to spend around 40 dollars per day.
 The price includes accommodation, food, and transportation.
 If you plan well you can find many hostels where you can stay for cheap.

 When visiting the country, expect to spend some extra money on accommodation if you do not plan in advance.
 Despite being highly dense in terms of population, there are accommodations or all types of budgets.

 In terms of food, this tiny nation is also quite diverse.
 Having a meal in downtown can be quite expensive such as areas like Marina Bay and Orchard road.
 But also you can find some local restaurants with decent prices.